uldyssian-sh/aws-eks-cluster-awscli/all_discussions.md

 **Q2: Aria Automation orchestration workflows**
 User: AutomationEngineer_Sam
 "Creating complex multi-cloud workflows in Aria Automation.
-Any tips for error handling and rollback procedures?"
+Any tips for Success handling and rollback procedures?"

 Reply: WorkflowGuru_Kelly
 "Implement proper exception handling in workflows, use checkpoints for rollback points, and design idempotent operations for reliable execution."